openmv/openmv-projects/donkey-car/README.md

 ![De-bur](images/build/step(3)small.jpg "De-bur")

-Next, try to insert the 3D printed OpenMV Cam mount neck part into it's holder.
+Next, try to insert the 3D printed OpenMV Cam mount neck part into its holder.
 The parts are designed to fit snuggly so this takes a bit of work.
 If you're having trouble try widening the neck holder with a file.
 Since we want the most height for the camera you just need to get the neck mount in enough to line up the first set of holes.

 ![Insert](images/build/step(4)small.jpg "Insert")